The Trip to Bountiful (play): 2013 Broadway revival

 The Broadway production was recognized with Drama League Award nominations for Outstanding Revival of a Broadway or Off-Broadway Play and with Distinguished Performance Award nominations for both Cicely Tyson and Vanessa L. Williams.
 The production received four Outer Critics Circle Award nominations: Outstanding Revival of a Play (Broadway or Off-Broadway), Outstanding Director of a Play (Michael Wilson), Outstanding Actress in a Play (Cicely Tyson) and Outstanding Featured Actress in a Play (Vanessa L. Williams), with Tyson winning.
 The play earned three 58th Drama Desk Award nominations, with Tyson winning for Outstanding Actress in a Play.
 The play received four Tony Award nominations for the 67th Tony Awards, winning Best Actress in a Play.
 The show received an Artios Award nomination from The Casting Society of America for Outstanding Achievement in Casting, New York Broadway Theatre – Drama.

 Film adaptations

 The Trip to Bountiful was adapted into a 1985 film starring Geraldine Page.
 Page won the Academy Award for Best Actress for her performance.

 A made-for-television remake premiered on March 8, 2014 on the Lifetime network.
 The film featured Cicely Tyson in the lead role as Mrs. Carrie Watts, Vanessa Williams as Jessie Mae, Blair Underwood as Ludie, and Keke Palmer as Thelma.
 Tyson and Williams also appeared in the 2013 Broadway revival prior to this.
-Blair Underwood and Keke Palmer replaced Cuba Gooding, Jr. and Condola Rashād in the roles of Ludie Watts and Thelma from the Broadway cast.
+Blair Underwood and Keke Palmer replaced Cuba Gooding, Jr. and Condola Rashad in the roles of Ludie Watts and Thelma from the Broadway cast.
 Tyson received a Primetime Emmy Award nomination for her performance.